Securing Infrastructure Access at Scale in Large Enterprises

 Administrators can configure what attributes identity providers return during single-sign on and present to Teleport.
 Let's review a couple of scenarios and see how Teleport interpolates the variables.

-Let's go back to the the list of attributes for Alice's user entry:
+Let's go back to to the list of attributes for Alice's user entry:

 # Alice has an email [email protected].
 Email is a standard OIDC claim.